 What is the role of eSignatures in witnessing signatures?

 With technological innovation and digitalization gaining momentum, the acceptance of electronic signatures has surged over the years.
+Businesses can also sign PDF online to simplify witnessing and reduce coordination time.
+Many prepare their sign-off in advance using an online signature generator so the signing step is quick and consistent across documents.
 Getting the signer, sender, and witness in one place can be time-consuming and costly.
-This is why electronic witness signing has picked up.Â
+This is why electronic witness signing has picked up.

 Electronic signatures play a role in signature witnessing by providing a digital alternative to physical signatures.
-In some jurisdictions, eSignatures are legally recognized as a valid form of signature for specific documents, and witness signatures may also be done electronically.Â
+In some jurisdictions, eSignatures are legally recognized as a valid form of signature for specific documents, and witness signatures may also be done electronically.

 However, when lawyers need to get signatures on court documents, they usually prefer “wet ink” signatures (where the person signs on paper with a pen) rather than electronic signatures.
 While it’s not against real-time electronic signatures, some lawyers worry that they might have to redo the documents if they aren’t accepted.